 Osteochondral lesions are injuries to the talus (the bottom bone of the ankle joint) that involve both the bone and the overlying cartilage.
-They may also be called osteochondritis dessicans or osteochondral fractures.
-These injuries may include softening of the cartilage layers, cyst-like lesions within the bone below the cartilage, or fracture of the cartilage and bone layers.
+These injuries may also be called osteochondritis dessicans or osteochondral fractures.
+The injuries may include softening of the cartilage layers, cyst-like lesions within the bone below the cartilage, or fracture of the cartilage and bone layers.
 Throughout this article, these injuries will be referred to as osteochondral lesions of the talus (OLT).

 The talus is the bottom bone of the ankle joint.
 Much of this bone is covered with cartilage.
 The tibia and fibula bones sit above and to the sides of the talus, forming the ankle joint.
 This joint permits much of the up (dorsiflexion) and down (plantarflexion) motion of the foot and ankle.
 The blood supply to the talus is not as rich as many other bones in the body, and as a result, injuries to the talus sometimes are more difficult to heal than similar injuries in other bones.

 OLTs usually occur after an injury to the ankle, either a single traumatic injury or as a result of repeated trauma.
 Common symptoms include prolonged pain, swelling, catching, and/or instability of the ankle joint.
 Symptoms can be vague.
 After an injury such as an ankle sprain, the initial pain and swelling should decrease with appropriate attention (rest, elevation).
 Persistent pain after several months despite appropriate treatment may be a sign you have developed an OLT.

 You may feel pain primarily at the lateral (outside) or medial (inside) point of the ankle joint.
 Severe locking or catching symptoms, where the ankle freezes up and will not bend, may indicate that there is a large osteochondral lesion or even a loose piece of cartilage or free bone within the joint.